Claw-Laboratory/nicotine_metabolomics/README.md

 ## NOTE:
 - I'm bringing in calculated metabolic data using Kaja's data output from Teddy's script referencing Laura's library, and am assuming reported values pass QC
-- I intend on chaning the hardcoded bits into variables for scalability in a larger bioinformatic pipeline (dev in progress, 05/15/2024 CRM)

 ### This script:
 Calculated metabolite concentration data > Dataframe curation Script > Data Cleaning Script
 ### Connecting it from: